Repairing Common Toilet Problems

 If water seeps out from under the toilet after each flush, remove the toilet and replace the wax ring.
 The wax ring seals the closet flange-to-toilet connection.
 Older wax rings eventually shrink and fail.
 It is also common for a wax ring to fail on a toilet that rocks or shifts.
 Some upgraded wax rings utilize a no-seep rubber collar.
 The collar slips into the closet flange and divert the waste water away from the closet flange.
 If the closet flange rests above the finished floor's surface, use a standard thickness wax ring.
 If the closet flange sits below the finished floor's surface, use a thick wax ring or a closet flange spacer.
 A wax ring kit contains a wax ring and new closet bolt hardware.

-A toilet bowl that shifts when someone sits on it usually has a broken closet flange or closet bolt, the toilet bowl-to-floor bolt.
-Remove toilet and old wax ring.
+A toilet bowl that shifts when someone sits on it usually has either a broken closet flange or closet bolt.
+Remove the toilet and old wax ring.
 Inspect the closet flange and repair or replace as needed.
 Place a new wax ring and closet bolts on the closet flange.
 Reset the toilet.

 A toilet bowl that rocks sits on uneven flooring, usually an out-of-level floor tile.
 Remove the toilet and replace the wax ring.
 Set the toilet in place.
 Position a bubble level across the bowl and adjust the toilet for level.
-Place toilet shims around the toilet bowl, as needed.
+Place composite or plastic shims underneath the bowl, as needed.
 Grout or caulk the shims in place.
 Let the grout or caulk dry before using the toilet.

 Slow or Incomplete Flush